 For audiophiles, this is a great excuse to drop even more coin on a high fidelity amplifier to get the best possible sound out these already great speakers.
 For casual listeners, however, it can be an inconvenience to worry about amplification with what should be small and discreet bookshelf speakers.

-Polk’s passive signature series speakers for home entertainment are designed to provide full and immersive sound, and for the most part, they hit the mark.
+Polk’s passive signature series speakers for home entertainment are designed to provide full and immersive sound and, for the most part, they hit the mark.
 The mid-range, which is the easiest to muddy up, is crystal clear and articulate no matter what sound is blasting through these almost four-foot tall towers.

 The high frequency range is certainly lively, occasionally to the point of shrillness when the volume is really pushed, but never gets too harsh for comfort.
 As for bass frequencies, the packaging advertises a unique porting system that allows more low frequencies to travel more easily.
 However, to hear the bass really cutting through, the volume needs to be cranked quite a bit.
-Still, overall the sound quality is excellent in these Polk Audio speakers, the frequencies might could just use a little tweak with an external equaliser.
+Still, overall the sound quality is excellent in these Polk Audio speakers, the frequencies might could just use a little tweak with an external equalizer.

 If you’re looking for a more affordable alternative to the Definite Technology towers, the Polk Audio Signature S60 speakers are a solid option that will likely outshine just about any other run-of-the-mill home entertainment system you’ll encounter.
 While they don’t handle the highs or the lows as well as our premium pick, we have no doubts that even the most critical ears will be happy with the signal these bad boys pump out.

 The Edifier R1280T speakers are a popular choice on Amazon, and for good reason.
 These compact desk/bookshelf style speakers back an impressive sonic punch and look good doing it, all while keeping the price tag under $100 for the pair.
-Ok, it’s $99.99, but that penny really does count!

 The standout features here include its active design, rich mid-range response, and surprisingly competent bass.
 Because of the small woofer size, these guys obviously don’t push much low-end, and because of the tweeter design, the highs aren’t as clear as the competition we tested.
 But other than that, the frequency response and clarity holds its own pretty well.